• Skip to main content

 Exercising your dog too intensely can also cause a drop in glucose levels.

-One of the signs your dog has diabetes is that he’s hungry all the time, and no matter how much he eats he seems to always want more.
-Not only that, he may also be losing weight.
+One of the signs your dog has diabetes is that they are always hungry, and no matter how much they eat they always want more.

 What about overweight dogs that have been diagnosed with diabetes?